alpradeep07/PUSH-BUTTON-COUNTER/README.md

    - Connect the LCD to the I2C pins (SDA and SCL) or directly to digital pins for parallel communication.
   ![circuit design](https://github.com/user-attachments/assets/2e5fbf9a-d2aa-4997-92e4-00ea05148084)

+Debouncing Explained
+Debouncing ensures that mechanical bounce from the button doesn't lead to multiple counts for a single press:

+A time delay (e.g., 300ms) is introduced after detecting a press.
+This avoids misreads caused by signal fluctuations.
+Displaying on an LCD
+To display the counter value on an LCD, you can use:

+A 16x2 LCD with an I2C module (easier wiring).
+Install an LCD library for Python, such as Adafruit_CharLCD or a specific I2C-based LCD library.
+Modify the code to print the count to the LCD screen instead of just the serial monitor.